If you have come across this article, you are likely planning to get some money in the bank.

 - Retirement planning

-The company also boasts a robust community of members that share information and opinions about their investment decisions.
+The company also boasts a robust community of members that share information.
+They also share opinions about their investment decisions.

 Additionally, users can access a competition-based crowdsourcing feature and other paid premium services.